smalos/nuBuilder4-Code-Library/browse_add_icon/README.md

 ## Browse Screen: Add Icons in front of text

-This will add an icon in front of a text in a browse column using font awesome icons ( https://fontawesome.com/v4.7.0/icons/ )
+The function addStatusIconsFA() can be used to add icons in front of a text in a Browse column using [font awesome icons]( https://fontawesome.com/v4.7.0/icons/).

 <p align="left">